 About Anna Beer

-Author, lecturer and biographer Dr Anna Beer is Visiting Fellow of Kellogg College, Oxford University.
+Author, lecturer, biographer and A-level examiner Dr Anna Beer is Visiting Fellow of Kellogg College, Oxford University.
 She has published widely and also contributed to a key OCR text book.

 Cultural and contextual influences in Victorian literature Michael Meeuwis, University of Warwick

 Dr. Michael Meeuwis will examine how literary texts from the mid to late nineteenth century address the mental life of social consensus: what it meant to live as men, and as women, in the midst of a newly-intense push towards conformity.
 He will explore how two distinct literary genres, lyric poetry and drama, addressed this topic in different ways.
 For the drama, the focus will be on Ibsen’s A Doll’s House and Wilde’s An Ideal Husband; for poetry, Tennyson’s Maud and a selection of Christina Rossetti’s poetry.
 This session will highlight a range of issues which students can apply to their own course texts.

 Dr Michael Meeuwis is Assistant Professor of English at the University of Warwick.
 His research interests include nineteenth-century British literature, Romantic and Victorian poetry and nineteenth-century drama and performance studies.

 Gender, rank and status: Chaucer and Webster James Knowles, Royal Holloway, University of London

 Professor Knowles will explore contexts and comparisons between the set texts, focusing on gender, rank and status in pre-modern societies and drawing on Chaucer and Webster.
 Students will be able to apply what they have learned to their own chosen texts and there will be an opportunity for questions.